Modern Languages and Cultures: New students

 Modern Languages and Cultures

 Many congratulations on joining Modern Languages and Cultures at Exeter!
-The ML community is welcoming, diverse, ambitious, successful and a lot of fun.
+The MLC community is welcoming, diverse, ambitious, successful and a lot of fun.
 I hope that you will feel relaxed and at home here for the duration of your degree.
 You are now part of one of the most dynamic and high-achieving Modern Languages departments in the UK.
-You must feel free to ask questions, seek out support and assistance when you need it: staff and students will be ready and willing to help.
+Please do feel free to ask questions, and to seek out support and assistance when you need it: staff and students will be ready and willing to help.
 You’ll hear more about this on arrival, when you will be able to meet with your personal tutors.
 We all look forward to meeting you in Freshers’ Week, when you’ll have a chance to learn all about the opportunities (academic and extra-curricular) that are open to you.
 In the meantime, please follow our ‘Joining Instructions’ to make your initial choice of modules.
 We are really looking forward to meeting you and working with you for the next four years.

 During Fresher's Week you should attend the Academic Induction events and activities for your subject/s, as detailed below.
-If there is any reason why you may not be here for Freshers', please get in contact with the Queen's Hub Team, who support Modern Languages and Cultures students, as soon as possible by emailing email@example.com.
+If there is any reason why you may not be here for Fresher's Week, please contact the Queen's Hub, who support Modern Languages and Cultures students, as soon as possible by emailing email@example.com.

 |Academic Induction for new undergraduate students studying Modern Languages and Cultures|